mfarrill/Minimum-Spanning-Tree/README.md

 **input-med, input-lg1, input-lg2**

-Larger graphs which don't display well in the visuailzer but demonstrate the implementation works in the commandline tool
+Larger graphs which don't display well in the visuailzer but demonstrate the implementation works in the commandline tool.

 ### Dependencies